s6rapala/interviews/README.md

 #### Receive a list of time slots to make an interview

+Note: Providing a candidate and list of interviewers required.

 /timeslots/?candidate_id={candidateKey}?employee_id={employeeKeys}
+- GET - get available time slots for a specific candidate and a list of employees for next week

+/timeslots/?candidate_id={candidateKey}?employee_id={employeeKeys}&start_date={start_date}&end_date={end_date}/
-- GET - get available time slots for a specific candidate and list of employees (providing a candidate and list of interviewers required).
+- GET - get available time slots for a specific candidate and a list of emplyees for specific dates